anabrid/pyanalog/doc/installation.rst

 .. code-block:: bash

     $ cd prefered/directory/for/code/of/the/analogians
+    $ git clone https://github.com/anabrid/pyanalog.git # this works always
-    $ git clone git@lab.analogparadigm.com:software/pyanalog.git
+    $ git clone git@github.com:anabrid/pyanalog.git     # use this if you are experienced at github
     $ cd pyanalog
     $ python3 setup.py develop --user

-After these steps you are ready to use import the pyanalog package modules from any Python3 script anywhere on your system, but only *as your current user*:
+After these steps you are ready to use import the pyanalog package modules from any Python3 script anywhere on your system, but only *as your current user*.
+The installation is successful when you can for instance ``import dda`` somewhere:

 .. code-block::